Indigenous feminism: Indigenous women and the medical industrial complex

 Colonizers also worked to restructure Indigenous social systems to fit within the white settler ideal by labeling any transgressors, such as women, as “criminally insane” for “breaching racial and social conventions.”
 Through institutionalization of Indigenous women in psychiatric hospitals and penal systems, colonizers were able to surveil and control the reproduction of Indigenous women.
 Chunn and Menzies (1998) found that a disproportionate number of women who were labeled criminally insane and incarcerated were from ethnic and racial minority groups; significantly, of the 38 women incarcerated for reasons of criminal insanity, seven were First Nations women.

 Canada is known for treatment of its Indigenous women in the aforementioned manner.
 For example, Canadian eugenics boards used these justifications of mental illness to pass Sexual Sterilization Acts in Alberta and British Columbia from the 1930s to 1970s.
 These boards could forcefully sterilize institutionalized patients who “if discharged without being subjected to an operation for sexual sterilization would be likely to beget or bear children who by reason of inheritance would have a tendency to serious mental disease or mental deficiency.”
 74% of all Aboriginal patients presented to eugenics boards were eventually sterilized, compared to 60% across all patients.
 Karen Stote, author of An Act of Genocide: Colonialism and the Sterilization of Aboriginal Women, estimates the number of sterilizations occurring between 1966 and 1976 to be more than 1200, 1150 of which were Indigenous women.

-In the United States, the Office of Indian Affairs (OIA) launched the Save the Babies initiative.This campaign, which was a part of a broader effort during the Progressive Era to improve mother and baby health in the United States, advocated for hospital delivery as a way to reduce the high rates of infant death among Native Americans.
+In 1916 in the United States, the Office of Indian Affairs (OIA) launched the Save the Babies initiative.
+This campaign, which was a part of a broader effort during the Progressive Era to improve mother and baby health in the United States, advocated for hospital delivery as a way to reduce the high rates of infant death among Native Americans.
 Hospital births were viewed by the OIA as a means of changing Native family structures, birthing customs, and perceptions of Western treatment.
+The campaign also created a booklet, Indian Babies: How to Keep Them Well, that instructed indigenous mothers on Western approaches to feeding, cleaning, and caring for infants.
 In order to eradicate Native health practices and weaken the power of elders and extended family networks, the program was a component of a broader assimilationist strategy.
 Theobald contends that the effort is a pillar of federal Indian policy in the early 20th century, notwithstanding its inconsistent execution and frequent lack of funding.The OIA's mission was to manage Native reproduction and further assimilationist objectives by making hospital births the standard for Native women.